PdePazanan/Hidden-Markov-Model-for-VIX-index-prediction-trading/README.md

 Since the VIX index is not directy tradable, we will trade the future of the current month, that's why our strategy is based on 5 minutes timeframe because we don't want our trades to last too long.
 Even though the results were better using a bigger timeframe and using a long term strategy, but in reality with Future we will need to pay rollover fees and we need to sell the contract at the end of the month.

-## Live application for long term strategy
+## Live application for medium-term trading strategy

 Since the long term results were much better, we had better profits and less drawdowns, with out of sample data we can have an incredible 70% annual return by putting a slippage of 0.1% for every trade taken, this performance will be a little lower if the swaps for the DFC VIX are high.
 We can trade the VIX index with CFDs, it's not a Future contract so there is no expiry date, but there is still fees for swaps every night.
 Vantage market propose the VIX index as a CFD.
 The best model trained with LSTM is in the folder LSTM, and give the signals combined with the HMM.